Vasu7052/Real-Time-Object-Tracker/README.md

 * Add your own image into the images folder
 * And give reference of it into the python code
 * Run the code :)

-## Two Methods
-* There are two methods of object tracking into it .
-* Both have their own accuracy and procedure